 “I’m not a hood-ass dude but I had to navigate a lot growing up,” he says, noting that he attended a private school through his church and then Richmond Community High School.
 “I’m not ivory tower either.
 I know what it’s like to be in the crib and only have Spam, or potted meat to eat; to live in a one-bedroom where I’m sleeping on a cot and we got to heat up water tonight to have a bath.”
 And, he adds, laughing, “I also know what it’s like to drink a $500 bottle of Scotch with the mayor of Los Angeles’ son at Princeton.”

-Since 2011, Fischer has been making inroads in the local hip-hop scene, releasing four albums and opening shows for established stars such as Talib Kweli, who praised him for bringing out a crowd.
+Since 2011, Fischer has been making inroads in the Richmond hip-hop scene, releasing four albums and opening shows for established stars such as Talib Kweli, who praised him for bringing out a crowd.
 He says he gets booked more than most partly because of how he looks and carries himself.

 “Bookers don’t want the artists to be polarizing,” he says.
 “They don’t want the ’hood artists, but do want to listen to Gucci Mane — it makes no sense.
-They don’t want the ’hood artist until it’s culturally acceptable, or safe enough.”
+They don’t want the ’hood artist until it’s culturally acceptable or safe enough.”

 “If you really listen to my music though,” he continues, “I am not safe for work or for children. … I have a song called ‘Candles’ where I talk about as soon as I wake up, I’m thinking about whether I got to carry my gun with me, because I don’t know if the cops are going to shoot me, or my own people will shoot me. … It’s really about the frustrations that push me to that boiling point.”

-Fischer notes that it’s easier for rock bands to divide the chores of pushing their music locally, whereas for rap artists, usually it’s all on the individual.
+Another practical point: Fischer notes that it’s easier for rock bands to divide the chores of pushing their music locally, whereas for rap artists, usually it’s all on the individual.
 He says he often suggests that rap artists look to musicians in other genres for tips on booking shows.

 “Rapping in Richmond is a lot like being a civil rights activist — not only do you have to try to get your voice heard, you got to find the right channels to get your voice heard and have them trust you to suggest other people,” he says.
 “It’s a constant fight to find a place to be heard and be respected.
 You got to be present and find out all the details, like you would if you were pushing legislation.”